"We realize the importance of our voices only when we are silenced."

 teachers conducted from November 2011-February 2012.
 It highlights shocking

 disparities of experience between genders, with evidence that girls around the

 world are experiencing gender discrimination from the age of just seven years.

 Education and Results, August 2011 This report,

-co-authored by the GCE and RESULTS, shows that millions of girls are being
+co-authored by the Global Campaign for Education (GCE) and RESULTS Educational Fund, shows that millions of girls are being

 forced out of school because of poverty, child labor, early child marriage, the